 The purpose of much of cave art was to show people engaging in activities that led to altered states of consciousness.

+In an effort to do sth./ With a view to doing sth.

+Altered states vs. altering states

+Consciousness/ awareness be conscious/ aware of

+Entoptic ent+ optic

+Progression

+Phenomenon phenomenal

 P4 Other explanations focus more on the use of cave art as a form of communication.
 That is, its presence and the types of images were used to establish social identities and perhaps as territorial markers.
 Communication as an explanation is based on identifying different styles that represent different groups of people and is a key element at aggregation sites, places where these people came together at certain times.
 Communication also is seen as adaptive because it enhances the survival of groups using social networks or alliances.
 The abundance of cave art in France and Spain, particularly during the Late Upper Paleolithic, is thought to be one outcome of the dense packing of people as they moved south to escape the harshest conditions of the extreme cold of the glacial maximum of the last ice age.
 Art was used to form alliances and thus resolve disputes about resources between groups who could not easily move away because of the close presence of many groups and the inhospitable nature of more northern areas in Europe.

+Aggregation aggregate/ gather / convene/ assemble

+Marker

+Alliance ally be allied to

+Later Upper Paleolithic

+Harsh harsh weather harsh personality be harsh on oneself

+Inhospitable hospitable

 According to the interpretation discussed in paragraph 4, cave art may have performed all of the following functions EXCEPT